adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 When a page is loading, a browser provides a loading indicator.
 With AJAX, the application will need to provide a custom one that displays itself accordingly.
 Despite the extra design and development effort, there are two other issues:

-1. The browser's loading indicator displays *progress* as it has access to this information under the hood.
-Javascript doesn't have access to the same information so can only show that something is loading or not.
+1. The browser's loading indicator displays *progress*.
+That is, a user can tell how long left the request is going to take.
+Javascript can't provide the same level of feedback.
+This is why users fear the dreaded spinner.
 2. User's find *their* browser's loading indicator familiar.
 No matter what website they are using, the loading indicator will appear in the same place and behave in the same predictable way.
 When we use Javascript to do this, we lose this familiarity which breaks the third of Henny Swan’s UX principles, *design with familiarity in mind*.

 ## 11. It's going to fail!